Primal is the first artificial intelligence that synthesizes semantic data in real-time. We call our innovation, semantic synthesis.

 Primal’s computational approach is what allows it to generate data for a limitless range of knowledge domains and applications.
 Primal creates this expressive, machine-readable semantic data on-demand.

-Primal is a user-directed computational intelligence
+Primal is a user-directed artificial intelligence

 Unlike conventional approaches, Primal’s process starts with the end-user.
 It takes simple indicators of interests and uses this context to synthesize data structures that represent these interests in a way that machines can process.
 These user inputs are simple and intuitive word associations, congruent with the way people make meaning.